arkjackson/Ko-Tense-Classifier/README.md

 ## Restrictions

 - When using GPU, 'torch' and CUDA settings are required.
-- Time entity recognition relies on the accuracy of the 'GLNER' model.
+- Time entity recognition relies on the accuracy of the 'GLiNER' model.
 - There is a possibility of misclassification in complex sentence structures or non-standard Korean expressions.

 ## License